 But make no mistake.
 This is Yorkshire, the beating heart of northern England, with a character quite distinct from those genteel southern soft spots.

-Turning 100 in 2019, Betty’s is a landmark eatery and experience in Harrogate.
+Over 100 years old, Betty’s is a landmark eatery and experience in Harrogate.

 In a place where Russian royalty spent the equivalent of a month’s salary every single day, Harrogate built its fortunes on the splendours of the past.